dstanecki/dstanecki.github.io/_posts/2021-09-09-deploying-EC2-instance-in-AWS.markdown

 date:   2021-09-07 21:46:57 -0500
 categories: projects
 ---
 The goal of this project was to perform some basic Amazon Web Services tasks and deploy an EC2 Virtual Machine that can host a static web page.
-The process for this involved creating a Virtual Private Cloud, creating a MySQL database instance, and installing an Apache web server onto the VM.<!--break-->
+The process for this involved creating a Virtual Private Cloud, creating a MySQL database instance, and installing Apache web server onto the VM.<!--break-->

 ### **Creating my IAM Admin Account**